Farmington Hills couple celebrates decades with Music Hall - Farmington Voice

-Farmington Hills residents Leland and Tina Basset first got involved with Detroit’s Music Hall Center for the Performing Arts in 1972, as the historic building stood within a hairsbreadth of the wrecking ball.
+Farmington Hills residents Leland and Tina Bassett first got involved with Detroit’s Music Hall Center for the Performing Arts in 1972, when the historic building stood within a hairsbreadth of the wrecking ball.

-As Music Hall rebounds from a challenging year, the organization honored the couple last month by unveiling a lounge that bears their name.
+After the COVID-19 pandemic closed its doors last March, the Bassetts helped Music Hall through another challenging year.
+And as it rebounds, the organization honored the couple last month by unveiling a lounge that bears their name.

 “They built it out during the pandemic,” Leland said.
 “We had not been in the building for a year and a half.”

 Having grown up in a political family–his father worked as an elected official in Jackson–Leland developed an early interest in communications.
-Henry Ford II recruited him to work in Detroit, where he and his wife, Tina, opened their own marketing and public relations firm in 1986.
+Henry Ford II recruited him to work in Detroit, where he and Tina opened their own marketing and public relations firm in 1986.

-Leland said he got involved with saving Music Hall because he saw the building’s potential.
+Leland said he first got involved with saving Music Hall because he saw the building’s potential.

 “I had no idea I would be with it for so long,” he added.

 The Bassetts are founding members of the Producers club, which includes Music Hall’s top fundraisers.
-Before the 2008 recession, Leland said, the organization–like many other nonprofits–relied on grants and donations for most of their revenues.
+Before the 2008 recession, Leland said, the organization, like many other nonprofits, relied on grants and donations for most of their revenues.

 When large companies cut back on philanthropy, Music Hall pivoted.
 About 70 percent of the nonprofit’s bottom line now rests on “earned revenue”–patrons in seats.